tommatz/DatabasesFinalProject/README.md

 From the project directory, run <code>python main.py</code>.
 (Or python3 if applicable)

 ### Running Your First Simulation
-1. Add a customer to the database
+1. Add a Customer to the Database
     - Select Option 2 in the main menu
     - Select Option 2 in the simulation parameters sub-menu
     - Follow Prompts